Code of Conduct

 The convention requires children aged 12 and under to be accompanied by a parent or guardian.
 Children younger than 6 must stay with adults at all times.
 Children aged 13 and above can attend events without adult supervision, although it is encouraged.
 Family-friendly events are open to all ages, while adult-themed events are restricted to those 18 and above.
 Parents are responsible for determining the appropriateness of individual events and ensuring that children adhere to behavior standards.
 Convention staff will assist lost children and hold parents accountable for any damages caused by their children.
 This policy aims to make the convention as enjoyable as possible for all guests.

 FallsCon is committed to providing a safe environment where everyone is treated with dignity and respect.
 Harassment or unwelcome conduct, whether verbal, physical, visual, or in any other form, is strictly prohibited.
-Fallcon’s anti-harassment policy applies to all persons involved in the operation or attendance of the convention or FallsCon sponsored event.
-FallsCon will not tolerate harassment of anyone by anyone, including participants, vendors, hosts, or FallsCon staff.
+FallsCon anti-harassment policy applies to all persons involved in the operation or attendance of the convention.
+FallsCon will not tolerate harassment of any kind from any person or group, including participants, vendors, hosts, or FallsCon volunteers.

 No one should tolerate any conduct of this type.
 Should you experience or witness harassment, you may choose to take any of the following actions: